-- The outlook whereby until the Corporation is able to resume operations at a sufficient level, the COVID-19 pandemic will have significant negative impacts on its revenues, cash flows from operations and operating results. - The outlook whereby, subject to going concern uncertainty as discussed in Section 7.
-Financial position, liquidity and capital resources of the MD&A and Note 2 to the interim condensed consolidated financial statements, we believe that the Corporation will be able to meet its obligations with cash on hand, cash flows from operations and drawdowns under existing credit facilities. - The outlook whereby, for the full fiscal year 2023, the Corporation expects to deploy capacity equivalent to 90% of the 2019 level. - The outlook whereby, the combination of demand and higher prices will allow the Corporation to cope with higher costs. - The outlook whereby, the Corporation maintains the target of an adjusted operating income margin of 4% to 6% for fiscal 2023.
+- The outlook whereby until the Corporation is able to resume operations at a sufficient level, demand uncertainty will have significant negative impacts on its cash flows from operations and operating results. - The outlook whereby, subject to going concern uncertainty as discussed in Section 7.
+Financial position, liquidity and capital resources of the MD&A and Note 2 to the interim condensed consolidated financial statements, we believe that the Corporation will be able to meet its obligations with cash on hand, cash flows from operations and drawdowns under existing credit facilities. - The outlook whereby, the combination of strong demand and upward pricing will allow the Corporation to cope with a cost environment that remains generally higher and volatile. - The outlook whereby, the Corporation is raising the target for adjusted operating income margin from the initially set range of 4% to 6% to a target of 5.5% to 7% for fiscal 2023.